val-verde/baikonur/README.md

 1. Install nginx server to forward the ports 80 to 8080 - the default port for the web server
 1. Navigate to the IPv4 of the container `machinectl list <name> -l` on the browser for a successful image

+## Provisioning

+This is a work in progress section to help in setting up baikonur as a systemd enabled service on linux.

+1. Run the script `provisioning/generateServiceFiles` to generate baikonur systemd files which can be set up in the VM.
+This enables baikonur service to run on start up upon buliding and installing baikonur deb package.

 ## References:

 1. https://medium.com/@huljar/setting-up-containers-with-systemd-nspawn-b719cff0fb8d